priyalviroja/security-paradox/src/epiphanies/security-as-storytelling.md

 <span class="epiphany-label">The Principle</span>

 <div class="principle-takeaway">
 "Security leaders are storytellers.
-Translate risk into narrative.
-Make the abstract concrete.
-The best security control is the one people understand and believe in."
+Translate risk into narrative, but never distort reality for effect.
+The best security control is the one people understand, believe in, and choose to follow.
+Storytelling builds trust.
+Manipulation destroys it."
 </div>
 </div>